What is the Enneagram?

 One-on-One Enneagram Guidance:

 If you've had a hard time trying to figure out your Enneagram type, you aren't alone.
-Like a fish trying to see water, figuring out your own "script" is not easy!
-Because the Enneagram is dealing with lifelong patterns and largely unconscious values, fears, and motivations, even some of the tests can produce inaccurate results.
-When we are so accustomed to seeing and interpreting the world in a particular way, we often don't realize we are looking through a lens at all.
-We may find it hard to identify those aspects of our experience that are so deeply ingrained, and in some cases, we may we feel ashamed or afraid to admit or expose the truth about ourselves.
+Like a fish trying to see water, trying to see your blind spots isn't easy!
+Because the Enneagram is dealing with lifelong patterns and largely unconscious fears, motivations, and concerns, even some of the best tests can produce inaccurate results.
+When we are so accustomed to seeing and interpreting the world in a particular way, we don't often realize we are looking through a lens at all.
+We may find it hard to identify those aspects of our experience that are so deeply ingrained, and in some cases, we may we feel ashamed or afraid to admit the truth about ourselves.

 To make matters even more difficult, two people of the same Enneagram type can look very different on the outside.
-Remember, it is not just about identifying what you do but why you do what you do (which is why it's never a good idea to try and guess someone else's type!).
+Remember, it is not just about identifying what you do, but why you do what you do (which is why it's never a good idea to try and guess someone else's type!).
 Also, simply knowing your Enneagram type will not automatically be helpful.
-Without the proper framework for understanding how to use this information, it can sometimes become counterproductive.
-Since people inevitably interpret the Enneagram system itself through the lens of their type, some will unwittingly end up using it to reinforce or justify their own negative patterns.
+Without the proper framework for understanding how to use this information, it can sometimes even become counterproductive.
+Since people inevitably interpret the Enneagram through the lens of their own type, they may end up unwittingly interpreting the system in ways that only further reinforce their own negative patterns.

-For all these reasons, identifying your "type" can be a confusing process!
-It can be helpful to have an experienced guide who can explain how the system works, and how you can use it to facilitate your own personal development, relationships, and healing.
+For all these reasons, identifying your "type" can be a confusing process.
+It can be helpful to have an experienced guide who can explain how the system works, help you understand the nuances between different types, and understand how you can use this information to facilitate your own personal development, relationships, and healing.

-I have been researching and working with the Enneagram for over ten years, both in my own spiritual and psychological growth, and through my training with The Servant Leadership School of Greensboro.
-I have worked with people of all types and levels of experience, guiding newcomers through the process of discerning their type for the first time, and helping those with a cursory knowledge of their type begin to develop a deeper understanding of the system and how it applies in everyday situations and relationships.
+I have been researching and working with the Enneagram for over ten years, both in my own spiritual and psychological development, and in my training with The Servant Leadership School of Greensboro.
+I have worked with people of all types and levels of experience, from guiding newcomers through the process of discerning their type for the first time, to helping those with a cursory knowledge of their type begin to deepen their understanding of the system and see how it applies in everyday situations and relationships.